AdobeDocs/commerce-learn.en/help/cloud/saas-offerings-support-communications-next-steps.md

 jira: KT-15022
 kt: 15022
 ---
-# Technical onboarding - Deployments, testing, monitoring and security
+# Technical onboarding - Deployments, testing, monitoring, and security

-Learn about the Adobe Commerce Cloud SaaS offerings, support and other communications and some next steps.
+Learn about the Adobe Commerce Cloud SaaS offerings, support, and other communications and some next steps.

 ## Who is this video for?